-Did you know that there are more bikes than people and in Amsterdam?
+Did you know that there are more bikes than people in Amsterdam?
 Well, you do now!
-So, as the most bike-friendly city in the world it would it would have been rude not to go on an Amsterdam Bike Tour.
+So, as the most bike-friendly city in the world, it would have been rude not to go on an Amsterdam Bike Tour.
 However, if I had the chance to do it again, I wouldn’t.

-I don’t want to scare you away from going on you own Amsterdam Bike Tour adventure or any adventure in that case.
-All I want is for you to have a little extra insight before from first-hand experience.
+I don’t want to scare you away from going on your own Amsterdam Bike Tour adventure or any adventure in that case.
+All I want is for you to have a little extra insight before from my first-hand experience.
 Wow, how nice am I right?! haha

-So, let’s strap out helmets on and get into this, which brings me to my first point:
+So, let’s strap our helmets on and get into this, which brings me to my first point: